ton-blockchain/tvm-specification/README.md

 - [input-instr-signature.ts](validity/input-instr-signature.ts) — checks the validity of instruction signatures and operands (currently 825 instructions are automatically checked (90%))
+- [examples-validation.ts](validity/examples-validation.ts) — checks the validity of instruction examples by executing them and verifying that the resulting stack matches the expected output

 ## Development